Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 ### Load Data

-Next we will create a database and schema that will house the tables that store our data to be shared with Zamoboni.
+Next we will create a database and schema that will house the tables that store our data to be shared with Zamboni.

 ```SQL
 -- Create the application database and schema